fsgottawa/fsgottawa.github.io/about.md

 **Friendship Support Group (FSG)**

 The Ottawa Friendship Support Group (FSG) is a peer support group for individuals with mental illness.
-Ative for 27 years, FSG strive to be a place for social interaction and engagement in recreational/educational activities for all members.
+Active for 27 years, FSG strives to be a place for social interaction and engagement in recreational/educational activities for all members.
 Volunteers provide a caring and empathetic environment during the weekly meetings every Wednesday at the Carlington Community Health Centre, 900 Merivale Road, Ottawa.

-The Friendship Support Group (FSG) program is funded in part by a grant from the Ottawa Community Foundation www.ocf-fco.ca.
+The Friendship Support Group (FSG) program is funded in part by a grant from the [Ottawa Community Foundation ](www.ocf-fco.ca)

 **Events**